Plumsail/actions/source/flow/how-tos/sharepoint/move-sharepoint-list-items-with-attachments-cross-site.rst

 Move the queried items in a loop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We proceed to the last step and simply add to the flow `Move List Item to SharePoint List action <../../../flow/actions/sharepoint-processing.html#move-list-item-to-sharepoint-list>`_ actions from `Plumasail SP connector <https://plumsail.com/actions/sharepoint/>`_.
+We proceed to the last step and simply add to the flow `Move List Item to SharePoint List action <../../../flow/actions/sharepoint-processing.html#move-list-item-to-sharepoint-list>`_ actions from `Plumsail SP connector <https://plumsail.com/actions/sharepoint/>`_.

 We click **Item ID** field and add there item **ID** from a menu on the right.
 This will automatically transform this action into repeating one which will be performed for each file from the source folder.